nicolafavero/blog_source/pelican/content/run-a-pelican-blog.markdown

 Since I didn't have the time to study Ruby at that point, I tried to find a good static site generator written in Python, a language that I know, and I found it in [Pelican](https://blog.getpelican.com/).
 Arguably, the Pelican website is not graphically amazing, and this worried me a bit, but I quickly discovered that the whole system is pretty good.

-In 6 years, with the help of Pelican, I developed a wonderfully simple blogging work flow based on Git, so I decided to share my Pelican setup with a Cookiecutter template TODO LINK.
+In 6 years, with the help of Pelican, I developed a wonderfully simple blogging work flow based on Git, so I decided to share my Pelican setup with a Cookiecutter template.
 Recently I refurbished the template to update it with the latest changes that I made to my personal setup and I realised that, despite the documentation, setting up a blog based on pelican might still be difficult for some.

 In this post I will show you how to create your blog from scratch using Pelican.
 You don't need to know Python to use it, even though, as it happened to me with Jekyll, it might help if you want to get involved in the development of the project.

-# Static web development
+You can also run Pelican without this template, just follow the [instructions](http://docs.getpelican.com/en/latest/install.html) on the official documentation.
+My template simplifies the initial installation, and creates some script that make you follow a specific work flow, but you are free to change them to suit you needs.

 If you are not acquainted with static web sites have a look at the [Wikipedia page](https://en.wikipedia.org/wiki/Static_web_page).

-# My work flow

-The work flow that you will follow using this setup is the following

-1. Create a git branch
-2. Create one or more new articles / Edit previous articles
-3. Commit
-4. Merge the branch
-5. Release
-6. Deploy
-7. Publish

-Each one of these steps, with the notable exception of the second one, is preformed through a single command and takes up to few seconds in the worst case.

 # Prerequisites